-Transfer Credit Criteria The general criteria by which Ozarks evaluates transfer courses presented for degree credit at the University are: (1) the educational quality of the sending institution and of the courses themselves; (2) the comparability of the credit and of the courses themselves to be transferred to Ozarks; and (3) the appropriateness and applicability of the courses and credits in relation to programs offered by Ozarks.
-In evaluating the guality and comparability of a course applicable to an Ozarks degree, regardless of delivery method or timeframe, the University will consider such factors as the comparability of expected student outcomes for the course, evidence of comparable rigor and the nature of the course experiences (e.g., reading, writing and research requirements, laboratories, hands-on work, etc.).
-In general, Ozarks accepts transfer courses from regionally accredited institutions or international institutions recognized by the Ministry of Education in the appropriate country, provided that these courses are intended to meet degree requirements at the sending institution.
+Transfer Credit Criteria The criteria by which Ozarks evaluates transfer courses presented for degree credit at the University are: (1) the educational quality of the sending institution and of the courses themselves; (2) the comparability of the credit and of the courses themselves to be transferred to Ozarks; and (3) the appropriateness and applicability of the courses and credits in relation to programs offered by Ozarks.
+In evaluating the quality and comparability of a course applicable to an Ozarks degree, regardless of delivery method or timeframe, the University will consider such factors as the comparability of expected student outcomes for the course, or evidence of comparable rigor and the nature of the course experiences (e.g., reading, writing and research requirements, laboratories, hands-on work, etc.).
+Ozarks accepts transfer courses from regionally accredited institutions or international institutions recognized by the Ministry of Education in the appropriate country, provided that these courses are intended to meet degree requirements at the sending institution.
 In cases where the quality, comparability, or applicability of a course is in question, before rendering a decision on granting transfer credit, the University reserves the right to request additional information (see next paragraph) and/or to require a proficiency examination similar to the final examination of the equivalent Ozarks course.
-In cases where a student presents transfer work from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability and applicability of the course(s) in question (see next paragraph) and/or to pass a proficiency examination similar to the final examination of the equivalent Ozarks course.
-The "additional information" or "convincing documentation" requested or required may include such items as a course syllabus, credentials of the faculty member and/or a portfolio of work completed for the course.
-In the case of online or correspondence courses, the student must present evidence of at least the following: safeguards at the transfer institution that ensure (1) that the student who completes and receives credit for the course is the same one who registered (required by federal law) and (2) that the integrity of course examinations is protected.
+In cases where a student presents transfer work from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question (see next paragraph) and/or to pass a proficiency examination similar to the final examination of the equivalent Ozarks course.
+The "additional information" or "convincing documentation" requested or required may include such items as a course syllabus, credentials of the faculty member, and/or a portfolio of work completed for the course.
+In the case of online or correspondence courses, the student must present evidence of at least the following: safeguards at the transfer institution that ensure (1) that the integrity of course examinations is protected.